-Earlier in 2016, the NRC and the City worked to finalize the survey instrument.
-Also during that time, the NRC compiled the sampling list of 1400 randomly selected Paducah households.
-Each of the selected households received a pre-notification postcard and then two mailings of the survey to encourage its completion.
-Once a household received the survey, the adult in the household who most recently had a birthday was asked to complete it.
+Over the past few weeks, the NRC and the City have worked to finalize the survey instrument.
+Also during that time, the NRC compiled the sampling list of 1500 randomly selected Paducah households.
+Each of the selected households will receive a pre-notification postcard and then two mailings of the survey to encourage its completion.
+Once a household receives the survey, the adult in the household who most recently had a birthday is asked to complete it.
 This is an unbiased way of selecting the survey participant allowing the results to be representative of the community.

 If you have a question, contact Public Information Officer Pam Spencer or 270-444-8669.